 He walked me back to the Personnel department and handed me off to the Assistant Manager leading the recruit, then out he went.
 About 10 seconds later, he walked back in and handed her a post-it note that (I later learned) read: “Go!” with a smiley face.
 I was hired.

 David retired two years later, but before he did, he left me and my colleagues with more wisdom, stories, perspectives, insights and laughs than I can tell here.
-And he taught me more than probably any other leader I’ve met since.
+He set the foundation for my leadership going forward.
 How?

 He invested himself in me – in all of us.
 Almost every single morning, David walked down our hallway … stopping here and there, checking in to see how each person was doing, chatting longer with one of us one day, someone else the next.
 Sometimes you just got a wave.
 Other times, he would park himself at your desk and school you.

 I have many memories of him taking the chair across from me and staying for an hour (I’m not exaggerating!) telling stories from his past, asking me what I was working on, sharing background knowledge he had about the team I was supporting, or making suggestions.
 Often, other colleagues would walk in to join the lesson.

 Every so often, he would stop in and simply begin a story.
 I can’t lie – there were times I wondered, “Why is he telling me this?”
 Inevitably, the words of wisdom he would impart would correlate to something happening for me at work or even outside of work.
 He was Wrigley’s Yoda … he just seemed to know you were ripe for a lesson.
 And he did know.
 Because he invested the time to get to know each of us and could, therefore, read us like a book.

 David gave generously of his time, shared his mistakes and triumphs, and was simply one of the most entertaining and educational storytellers I’ve yet to meet.
 Yet none of it was rocket science.
 It was a simple, human relationship that let you know he was there for you.